yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Amount of tokens in Vault a Strategy has access to as a credit line.
+Amount of tokens in Vault a Strategy has access to as a credit line.
 This will check the Strategy&#39;s debt limit, as well as the tokens available in the Vault, and determine the maximum amount of tokens (if any) the Strategy may draw on.
 In the rare case the Vault is in emergency shutdown this will return 0.